 Like the tip of an iceberg, Power Manager reveals only a small fraction of what is possible.
 As your schedule evolves and becomes more sophisticated, you will delight in discovering that Power Manager is already able to do what you considered impossible.

-Power Manager is a fully featured Mac application.
-Built exclusively for the Mac.
+Power Manager includes a fully featured Mac application.

 Quickly create events using the Schedule Assistant's task-orientated approach.